Ronen Rubinstein: 2020–present

 In 2020, he starred as an openly gay firefighter and recovering opioid addict Tyler Kennedy "TK" Strand in Ryan Murphy's Fox series 9-1-1: Lone Star, alongside Rob Lowe, who plays Captain Owen Strand, TK's father, and Liv Tyler.
 The series has become Fox's most watched new show of 2020 among 18-49 adults and has received acclaim for its interracial gay storyline and diverse characters, such as a hijab-wearing Muslim female firefighter and a black transgender male firefighter (portrayed by the transgender actor Brian Michael Smith).

 In a 2020 interview, Rubinstein said: "I think people for the first time, at least on network television, are seeing themselves on screen, and they feel represented, and they feel represented in a really positive, lovely, good way."
 His role of a gay firefighter inspired real life gay first responders to come out to him through social media.

 He has praised Ryan Murphy and the writers for normalizing a same-sex relationship on primetime television without including a coming out story: "A lot of times you'd see a gay couple on television there's something really dramatic and usually sad involved with it.
 And this is just like, 'Yeah, this is just normal.
 This is just how it is'."
-The series has earned the 32nd GLAAD Media Awards nomination for Outstanding Drama Series.
+The series received a GLAAD Media Award nomination for Outstanding Drama Series.

 Rubinstein stars as the antagonist Alexei in Follow Me, a thriller about the dangers of influencer culture on social media, which had an international theatrical release on July 16, and was released in the United States and on demand on September 18 under the title No Escape.
 He speaks Russian in the film.

 Rubinstein is the lead in Bret Easton Ellis's Smiley Face Killers, a thriller film based on true events that support the smiley face murder theory about an organized gang of serial killers committing murders of young, handsome athletic men throughout the United States.
 It was released in late 2020.

 In 2021, Rubinstein joined the cast of Ryan Murphy's American Horror Stories for the fifth episode, starring alongside Billie Lourd.

+In 2025, Rubinstein was announced as one of the main cast members of the Sony Television series S.W.A.T.
+Exiles.

 Other work

 Rubinstein stars in CeCe's music video for "Broke AF" (2017).

 In 2018, he appeared as himself in the documentary Tyler Shields: Provocateur.

-In January 2022, Rubinstein announced the release of the first single "Open Door" by his band Nights in Stereo that he formed with Rodrigo R. Rodarte and Jon Shoer.
-In summer 2022 the band announced their second single "Underwater".
+In January 2022, Rubinstein announced the release of the first single, "Open Door", by his band Nights in Stereo that he formed with Rodrigo R. Rodarte and Jon Shoer.
+In summer 2022, the band announced their second single, "Underwater".
 The songs are available on Spotify.